secretstartups/handbook/content/handbook/support/workflows/working-on-tickets.md

 ## Cross Region handover of tickets and customer calls

 Cross Region Handover requests are async by nature, which can make it difficult to find a new assignee.
-To address this follow the documented process below to help expedite the assignment of handover tickets.
+To address this, follow the documented process below to help expedite the assignment of handover tickets.

 ### Preparing a ticket for Handover